Call for the Best Cable, Phone and Internet Deals: 855-349-9328

 What is Fixed Wireless Internet?

-Providers may use somewhat different technologies, but the basic principle is using a series of broadcast towers to transmit signals via radio waves.
+Different providers may use somewhat different technologies, but the basic principle is using a series of broadcast towers to transmit signals via radio waves.

 How Fixed Wireless Internet Gets to You